solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/intro/content.md

-Easy Stack clearly separates navigation from dynamic routing parameters.
-The url pathname is used for navigation in the [application shell](https://developers.google.com/web/fundamentals/architecture/app-shell) and it does not store any parameters.

-The query string stores the dynamic parameters, which ideally define the data shell.
-The data shell is a minimal set of primitives, which define the current application state.
+Easy Stack clearly separates page navigation from <span id='params-link'></span>.
+The url pathname is used for navigation in the [application shell](https://developers.google.com/web/fundamentals/architecture/app-shell) while the query string stores the data shell for the current page.
+The data shell is a minimal set of dynamic primitives, which define the current application state.
 It usually consists of user inputs.

 ## The Router component

-The `Router` component checks the url pathname token at the appropriate depth and renders the child with the matching `page` attribute.
-There can never be more than one matching child.
+The `Router` component checks the url pathname token at the appropriate depth and renders its child with the matching `page` attribute.
+Router children may be components or simple HTML elements.

 ```jsx
 import React from 'react';